PostHog/posthog.com/contents/handbook/people/rampup/product-manager.md

 * You push the limits of what's possible in PostHog to help us build more advanced tools and you work with SQL to get answers to the most complex queries

 ### Customer Research
-* You're always talking with our customers, and you intimiately know how their frictions with our products
+* You're always talking with our customers, and you intimately know how their frictions with our products
-* You're giving customer insights to every team (in and oustdie of product) to help them prioritize better
+* You're giving customer insights to every team (in and outside of product) to help them prioritize better
 * You're the first to hear about new opportunites and problems that our customers need solved and you capture this information

 ### Growth